wxwvvxwvxvwvxv/User-Register/README.md

 # Integration testing - user registration system
-The task is to add tests to registration functionality and mock validation functionality.
+The task is to add tests to registration functionality.

 ## How to get the project